 When the temperature falls below 50°F, the bees will not drink sugar water, and you will need to provide them with an alternative.
 This is in the form of candy, fondant, slurry, or dry sugar.
 That’s one permanent item on the grocery list.

 When feeding them dry sugar, you would need to get the baker’s variety because it has very fine crystals.
 Any other type of sugar may be thrown out by the bees.
 Unrefined sugar isn’t good for bees and can cause bee dysentery.

 Total Cost of Beekeeping for the First Year – $500- $700.

-As you learn more, you may want to experiment with a few items, but first, just get your bees through the first year.
+As you learn more about beekeeping, you may want to experiment with a few items, but first, just get your bees through the first year.

-In total, the first hive may set you back about $500, but this cost could be less if you get trusted second-hand beekeeping equipment.
+In total, the cost to start beekeeping may set you back about $500, but this cost could be less if you get trusted second-hand beekeeping equipment from local beekeepers.
 Even though that’s a little more than loose change, it will be worth every penny.

 Get on the road to being an experienced beekeeper soon.
 Cheers to a successful beekeeping journey!

 2 thoughts on “The Real Cost of Beekeeping for the First Year (Plus How to Save!)”

 the best thing I learned before I started beekeeping is to work with someone who is in it.
 To see if you really what to get into it, also you can get pointers from someone that knows.
 That way you wont be out of the time and money you spent.